chess-centre/platform/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/8a35f82c63c0490db71b626a2f5125e1)](https://www.codacy.com/gh/chess-centre/platform/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=chess-centre/platform&amp;utm_campaign=Badge_Grade&style=flat-square)
 [![GitHub](https://img.shields.io/github/license/chess-centre/welcome)](https://img.shields.io/github/license/chess-centre/welcome?style=flat-square)

-This project contains the source code of our front-end of The Chess Centre application, including steps for configuring the AWS serverless backend.
+This project contains the source code of **The Chess Centre** application, including configuration for deployment to AWS - leveraging serveless functions and out-of-the-box Amplify for syncing the client side APIs with the backend logic (GraphQL -> AppSync -> Lambda -> DynamoDb).

 ## Motivation

 **The Chess Centre** was born through a love of Chess and the amazing community it has!
 This platform serves to provide chess players who enjoy playing over-the-board (in person), with modern, accessible features to easily find upcoming events, register and quickly track results of their real games!

 To support this goal, a dedicated centre (physical premises) has been set up for players to come and play.
-Although there is a cost for members to join, **every single penny** will be recycled entirely back into the growth of chess to ensure the beautiful game continues to grow and embrace the new world we live in.
+Although there is a cost for members to join, **every single penny** is recycled entirely back into the growth of chess to ensure the beautiful game continues to grow and embrace the new world we live in.

 - website: [chesscentre.online](https:chesscentre.online)

+## Objective

+The project is intended to be as open and transparent as possible, making it easy to reproduce and contribute to.
+The long term goals include the following technical objectives:

+- Low cost
+    - Infrastructure
+- Scalable
+    - White-label (independent deployments)
+    - Internationalisation
+- Feature rich
+    - Embracing other chess projects / useful public APIs

 ### Prerequisites